G7 vaccine pledge is just a drop in the ocean, campaigners say | Health

 A Group of Seven plan to donate 1 billion COVID-19 vaccine doses to poorer countries lacks ambition, is far too slow and shows Western leaders are not yet up to the job of tackling the worst public health crisis in a century, campaigners said on Friday.

-Biden has already backed a proposed patent waiver for vaccines targeting the novel coronavirus that advocates say could help boost availability.
-VACCINE OWNERSHIP?

-The pharmaceutical industry has opposed it, saying it would stifle innovation and do little to effectively increase vaccine supplies.
+But the pharmaceutical industry has opposed it, saying it would stifle innovation and do little to increase supplies.
 Britain, which backed Oxford-AstraZeneca's not-for-profit shot, has said a patent waiver is not necessary.
 Of the 100 million British shots, 80 million will go to the COVAX programme led by the World Health Organization (WHO) and the rest will be shared bilaterally with countries in need.

 Johnson echoed Biden in calling on his fellow leaders to make similar pledges and for pharmaceutical companies to adopt the not-for-profit model during the pandemic.
 The U.S. Pfizer donations will be supplied at cost.
-Leaving poorer countries to deal with the pandemic alone risks allowing the virus to further mutate and evade vaccines, scientists have warned.
-Charities have also said that logistical support will be needed to help administer large numbers of vaccines in poorer countries.
+Mass vaccination against the novel coronavirus is seen as crucial to restoring economic growth and preventing the virus from further mutation that could evade vaccines.

-The British doses will be drawn from the stock it has already procured for its domestic programme, and will come from suppliers Oxford-AstraZeneca, Pfizer-BioNTech, Janssen, Moderna and others.
+The British doses will be drawn from the stock it has already procured for its domestic programme, and will come from suppliers Oxford-AstraZeneca, Pfizer-BioNTech, Johnson & Johnson's Janssen, Moderna and others.
+(Additional reporting by Alistair Smout in London and David Ljunggren in Ottawa; Editing by Guy Faulconbridge, Alex Richardson and Emelia Sithole-Matarise)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)